lubeda/EsphoMaTrix/README.md

 - 2022.6.1 removed image types only `rgb565` is valid!
 - 2023.2.0 removed awtrix icon `awtrixid` support
 - 2023.3.5 removed automatic scaling of images and animations
+- 2023.3.5 added status,display_on,display_off as default service => remove these from your yaml

 ## Usage
 The integration works with the Home Assistant api so, after boot of the device, it takes a few seconds until the service calls start working.